open-mmlab/mmdetection/INSTALL.md

 Note:

-1. It is recommended that you run the step e each time you pull some updates from github.
-If there are some updates of the C/CUDA codes, you also need to run step d.
-The git commit id will be written to the version number with step e, e.g. 0.6.0+2e7045c.
+1. The git commit id will be written to the version number with step d, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.
+It is recommended that you run step d each time you pull some updates from github.
+If C/CUDA codes are modified, then this step is compulsory.

-2. Following the above instructions, mmdetection is installed on `dev` mode, any modifications to the code will take effect without installing it again.
+2. Following the above instructions, mmdetection is installed on `dev` mode, any local modifications made to the code will take effect without the need to reinstall it (unless you submit some commits and want to update the version number).

-### Prepare COCO dataset.
+### Prepare COCO dataset

 It is recommended to symlink the dataset root to `$MMDETECTION/data`.
+If your folder structure is different, you may need to change the corresponding paths in config files.

 ```
 mmdetection